 Current Position and Major Academic Experience

-Professor Guo Su-Er has a more than forty-year academic career, advancing from frontline nursing education to professorships, department chair roles, and research center leadership at multiple universities.
-Her experience spans Taiwan, Canada, and the United States, demonstrating outstanding international academic mobility and multicultural adaptability.
-The following are Professor Guo’s major academic career milestones:
+Professor Su-Er Guo has built an academic career over forty years, progressing from frontline nursing education to professorships, department chair positions, and research center leadership at multiple universities.
+Her experience across Taiwan, Canada, and the United States demonstrates outstanding international academic mobility and multicultural adaptability.
+Professor Guo’s major academic career milestones are as follows:

 February 2018 – July 2020